September 14, 2022

-RFM analysis seems complicated and accessible only to advanced marketers.
-However, contact statistics in Reteno allow you to track user behavior in campaigns and purchases and export the right contacts to specific groups.
+This customer segmentation analysis seems complicated and accessible only to advanced marketers.
+However, contact statistics allow you to track user behavior in campaigns and purchases and then export the right contacts to specific groups.

 The functionality of our platform also can help you prevent valuable customers from leaving.
 For example, the system will automatically send a motivational message to a user if he moves from an active segment to a less active one.

 Cover users' interests by creating subscription categories in your account.
-This customer segmentation tool will allow you to form target groups to send different types of content, such as:
+This tool for customer segmentation helps to form target groups to send different types of content, such as

 In an effort to create the most relevant content for different target segments, it is possible to accumulate a lot of groups and types of messages.
 You can organize your campaigns on our platform using the frequency strategy.